-A grey with a purple undertone for guttering and fascia on these homes.
-Be careful too if you have brick on your house as you will often see a purple undertone here too and this is another time when a grey trim like this will work well.
+Select a grey with a purple undertone for guttering and fascia on these homes and you can't go wrong.
+Consider too if you have brick on your house as you will often see a purple undertone here too and this is another time when a grey exterior trim like this will work well.

-The cottage below has a lovely neutral grey which doesn’t have too much blue or purple.
-These are often the greys that have a touch of brown and are much sought after at the moment.
-I really like Dulux Timeless Grey – a great neutral for an exterior scheme.
-Don’t be afraid to add a splash of colour to a neutral grey scheme.
+Although a neutral grey exterior is timeless, the neutrality in it can leave the look a bit flat so don't be afraid to add a splash of colour.
 This can be very effective on a front door, which is a great place to inject some personality and flair.
 The sharp cool, yellow green shown here really lifts the colour palette and brings a touch of fun to the scheme.

-This image below uses a palette of very warm greys.
-The different substrates on this house offer the opportunity to use the same grey but in varying strengths which is very effective when offset with white and the use of a warm grey palette ensures that the house is sophisticated and contemporary, yet welcoming.
-I think in fact that this is one of the most timeless looks, in terms of colour and will ensure that your house looks as good in ten years time as it does today.
+The different substrates on this house offer the opportunity to use the same grey but in varying strengths which is very effective when offset with white.
+The use of a warm grey exterior palette ensures that the house is sophisticated and contemporary, yet welcoming.
+I think in fact that this is one of the most timeless looks, in terms of colour, and will ensure that your house looks as good in ten years time as it does today.